CodeDann/BudgetsOnBlockchain/README.md

 # BudgetsOnBlockchain
-Budgets on Blockchain is a Fullstack dApp for providing transparency in City Council spending.
+Budgets on Blockchain is a Fullstack dApp for providing transparency in Government Spending

-It operates in the scenario:
-> City Council operating a mock project with ‘Charity X’ a contractor carrying out work for the project.
-A single regulatory body ‘Regulator Y’ was chosen who would oversee the project.
+It is an open source project in development aiming to demonstrate how all governmental spending could be recorded onchain.
+Used in combination with a Frontend Chain Explorer it would allow everyone to have immediate access to governemnt spending data - improving transparency, accessability, and trust.

 # Instructions for use